George Bruce of Carnock: Spanish wine and the case of the Bruce

 George Bruce imported Spanish wine.
 In 1598 George Bruce was involved in a legal case heard in London involving one of his ships.
 The incident had occurred in August 1593.
 His ship, the Bruce, captained by William Stewart of Dundee, went to Ferrol for a cargo of wine, figs, and raisins.
 Captain Stewart encountered some English merchant ships, the Julian of London and a ship of Southampton, with two pinnaces they had captured.
 The Julian was a privateer, captained by John Clarke, and cruised the Spanish coast to capture prize cargoes of sugar and Brazilwood dye, at a time when England was at war with Spain.

 The Julian shot at the Scottish ship to bring it to.
 The English ships were overloaded with men captured from Spanish ships.
 Clerk and Captain Petefer forced Stewart to take 52 men onto the Bruce.
 These were Portuguese sailors and possibly enslaved African men.
 The case was discussed by the Privy Council of England.
-In September 1598, James VI instructed the diplomat David Foulis to discuss the case with Queen Elizabeth and Sir Robert Cecil.
+In September 1598, James VI instructed the diplomat David Foulis to discuss the case with Queen Elizabeth I and Sir Robert Cecil.
 An English diplomat in Scotland, George Nicholson wrote to Sir Robert Cecil urging that George Bruce should "find favourable justice" because his brother Edward Bruce counselled James VI in favour of amity with England.
 The fate of the Portuguese and Africans aboard the Bruce was not recorded.